Factbox: Close races in the battle for U.S. Senate

 Nebraska

-Former Senator Bob Kerrey, a Democrat, is trying to get back into the Senate but has faced a strong opponent in conservative Nebraska state Senator Deb Fischer, who upset two opponents in the state’s Republican primary race.
+Former Senator Bob Kerrey, a Democrat, is trying to return to the Senate but has faced a strong opponent in conservative Nebraska state Senator Deb Fischer, who upset two opponents in the state’s Republican primary race.

 Kerrey has suffered from the fact that he has been living in New York for the past 10 years.
 He lagged for months in polls but appeared to be closing the gap in the final two weeks of the campaign.